 Some of these are fairly recent creations — built within the last 100 years — while others are more than 1,000 years old.
 They’re very worth a visit if you’re interested in seeing different cultures and history, not to mention bringing home some unique photos from your trip!

-Here’s my complete Ubud temple guide, with a list of 13 of the best temples in Ubud and the surrounding areas!
+Here’s my complete Ubud temple guide, with a list of the best temples in Ubud and the surrounding areas!

 Where To Stay

 You’ll need to wear a sarong to enter most of these temples in Bali.

 A sarong is a traditional skirt you tie around your waist, that can usually be rented on the spot for a small fee like 5,000 Rupiah (less than a Dollar).

 Or, if you plan to visit a lot of temples in Bali, it may be worthwhile to shell out for a sarong of your own to keep.
 They’re very cheap!